 However, this process does not account for project management, file preparation, final QA checks, and formatting.
 In many cases, the translator and/or editor are expected to perform these additional tasks themselves when they translate English to Korean.
 This is fine if they take the time to perform these tasks diligently.

 However, I’ve found that translators can get distracted by poorly prepared texts for translation.
 Also, they are ready to move on after finishing the basic linguistic tasks, especially if the rates don’t account for extra work.

-Stripping out the extras in the workflow before and after sending the job to my English-to-Korean translation team results in better work.
+Stripping out the extras in the workflow before and after sending the job to my team results in better work.
 I’ve described the reasons in more detail elsewhere, but the basic logic is related to the compromises of multitasking.
 Allowing each team member to focus on their core role raises accountability and quality and encourages a deeper level of expertise and effort.

 This is why I personally handle the project management, pre-translation and post-editing steps myself on every project.
 This simplifies the key linguistic tasks for my team.
 It also, as described below, brings a new level of insight to the project.
 As a result, I am able to improve our final deliveries well beyond

 2. Uses and improves on industry technology